webrpc/webrpc/README.md

 webrpc is heavily inspired by gRPC and Twirp.
 It is architecturally the same and has a similar workflow, but simpler.
 In fact, the webrpc schema is similar in design to protobuf, as in we have messages and rpc methods, but the type system is arguably more flexible and code-gen tooling is simpler.
-The [webrpc type system](./schema/README.md) is inspired by Go, Typescript and WASM.
+The [webrpc schema](./schema/README.md) is a documentation-like language for describing a server's api interface and the type system within is inspired by Go, Typescript and WASM.

 We've been thinking about webrpc's design for years, and were happy to see gRPC and Twirp